TRSoftware1/GambleBarVersion/README.md

 #   <barID>:
 #     title: "Title of the Bar Inventory"
 #     size: 9 (This number must be a multiple of 9.
 Minimum is 9, Maximum is 54)
+#     economyType: "Vault" (Current options are Vault and PlayerPoints.
+If not specified, it will use the defaultEconomy)
 #     inventory:
 #       inventorySlotNumber:
 #         name: "Name of the drink"